lixia/cs118-fall16/project-2.md

 ## Submission

+Note: ONE AND ONLY ONE team member needs to submit the project for the whole team.
 To submit your project, you need to prepare:

+1. A `.tar.gz` archive named `<UID1-UID2-UID3>.tar.gz`, which MUST have the following files:
-1. All your source code and Makefile (no binaries) as `.tar.gz` archive.
+   * All source code (all hpp and cpp files)
+   * Makefile (no binaries): We will run the `make` command and all the necessary binaries MUST be generated.
+   * The client binary MUST be named `simple-tcp-client`
+   * The server binary MUST be named `simple-tcp-server`
+   * There should be NO sub-directories

 2. A PDF project report that describes
    * the high level design of your server and client;